Wingham Blending Board

 For secure fixing to a table we have built in steel pivot pins to hook the table clamps over giving a positive hold.

-The board is constructed from beech blocks to ensure stability and freedom from warping.
+The board is constructed from plywood to ensure stability and freedom from warping.

 To create your own multicolour or multifibre type rollags.
 Simply lay out stripes of carded or combed fibres or combine bits and pieces of textured bits and pieces.
 Lightly card or brush them into the carder board wires.

-Take a length of dowel or a thick knitting needle and roll off the fibres to make a ready to spin rollag.
+Take the pair of dowels roll off the fibres to make a ready to spin rollag.

 It is a similar method to blending on a drum carder but a more portable unit.

 It can also be used for the carding preparation of fibres it can be set up clamped to a table and using a standard hand carder fibres can be prepared on the board.

 Table clamps and take off dowels are provided.
 A mini carder is included

 Built from 5/8th thick plywood to give a solid flat surface.